edtepes/edtepes.github.io/_posts/2022-08-10-first-post.md

 Hello there and welcome to my Ed Tepes docs site!

-Here are some code snippet examples in Javascript and YAML
+Here are some code snippet examples in Javascript and YAML to test Markdown Abilities

 ```javascript
 console.log('hello world!');